- Why do people with asthma need to go to hospital?

-- Everyone admitted to hospital following an asthma attack should have a full review by a member of a specialist respiratory team before they are discharged.
+- You should have a full review by a member of a specialist respiratory team before you’re discharged.
 This is a good chance for you to reflect on how you’ve been managing your asthma and to talk about any ways you could be doing it better.

 Getting emotional support

 You can also call one of our friendly asthma nurse specialists on 0300 222 5800 (Mon - Fri; 9am- 5pm) or message them via WhatsApp on 07378 606 728 for support and advice on how to avoid it happening in future.

-Last updated October 2016
+Last updated November 2019